What Can I Do If Medicare Doesn’t Cover a Drug I Need?

 Paying for your prescription drugs

-Some drug manufacturers offer payment assistance programs, especially for newer or expensive drugs.
-You would need to contact the drug manufacturer on your own to explore this possibility.
+Some prescription drug manufacturers offer payment assistance programs, especially for newer or expensive medications.
+You would need to contact the prescription drug manufacturer on your own to explore this possibility.

 Do you have questions about your options if your Medicare plan doesn’t cover a medication you need?
 If you’d like assistance finding Medicare Part D coverage that may cover your prescription drugs, feel free to contact eHealth to speak with a licensed insurance agent.
 We’re here to help.